shreybirmiwal/EthDenver/README.md

 Feedback:

+docker compose super super helpful easier to add data / pass data in and then also moe documentaiton on getting the final data ansewer

 ## Targon
 The Targon implementation allowed us to identify significant changes between frames and flag them in a consolidated surveillance report, allowing for users signed up for that camera to be notified of suspicious activity.